AI-for-Education/.github/profile/README.md

 Follow us on [https://www.linkedin.com/company/ai-for-education/] and [https://twitter.com/AI_for_Educ] to stay updated with our latest developments and events.

 ## License
-Our projects are open-source, available under the [MIT License](LICENSE.md) unless stated otherwise in individual repositories.
+Our projects are open-source and available under the [MIT License](LICENSE.md) unless stated otherwise in individual repositories.